-The UCITS fund is invested directly or indirectly pursuant to the principle of risk-spreading.
-The Company shall acquire for the UCITS fund only such assets as can be expected to generate income and/or growth.
-It determines in the Special Terms which assets may be acquired for the UCITS fund.
+The 'Other' investment fund is invested directly or indirectly pursuant to the principle of risk spreading.
+The Company shall acquire for the 'Other' investment fund only such assets as can be expected to generate income and/or growth.
+It determines in the Special Terms which assets may be acquired for the 'Other' investment fund.